Short International Programs (SIPs)

-The Summer International Programs (SIPs) are short-term two to six-week academic opportunities where students can learn a new language or take an intensive course at one of Centennial’s partner institutions around the world.
+Short International Programs (SIPs) are two to six-week academic opportunities where students can learn a new language or take an intensive course at one of Centennial’s partner institutions around the world.
 These programs are offered to students from all academic disciplines; in some cases, students may be able to earn academic credit that counts towards their Centennial program.

 What opportunities are available?